adv-sw/FidelityFX-SPD/README.md

 Usage : Ensure your texture resources are created with the required mip chain and have D3D12_RESOURCE_FLAG_ALLOW_UNORDERED_ACCESS specified to allow mip generation to proceed.

-#To build

-Future work :

-1. Implement Vulkan equivalent.
-2. Merge into AMD trunk implementation.
-3. Optimizations.
-4. Pass in configuration options to support a wider range of uses.
-5. Update cmake files to support library mode.

 # Build Instructions